ipapadimitriou/ipapadimitriou.github.io/_teaching/2022_supergravity.md

 ---
 layout: page
 title: Introduction to Supergravity
-description: graduate course given at the Beijing Institute of Mathematical Sciences and applications (BIMSA) and Tsinghua University in the spring of 2022
+description: graduate course given at the Beijing Institute of Mathematical Sciences and Applications (BIMSA) and Tsinghua University in the spring of 2022
 img:
-importance: 1
+importance: 3
 category: graduate
 related_publications:
 ---